SuleimanFarah/sunpy/ORG/Coordination-Meeting-2022-Notes.md

     * Yes from Jack, effort for older data to be brought up to standards e.g. SOHO/LASCO data

 * If there are instruments that need help in getting data into better standards for meta data etc there is scope to do this (maybe even SkyLab(!))
-* VSO can also give assistance/advice for older datasets to be more easily queried etc (I think thats what was said?)
+* VSO can also give assistance/advice for older datasets to be more easily queried etc (I think that's what was said?)
 * How does support for sunpy development etc get accessed from this source?
     * Someone sends Jack an unsolicited proposal, and it is reviewed by people in the community
     * Decision would be made by folks on larger sunpy community (e.g. board etc) for larger proposed efforts/changes

-* From VSO meeting - where do the VSO and sunpy responsibilites meet?
+* From VSO meeting - where do the VSO and sunpy responsibilities meet?
     * e.g. VSO client code
     * SOAR - David: two sides, want people to have access to the data, but on the other side dont want to write a specific client for every mission, so this is why the VSO is ideal
-    * Another example, SUVI, level 2 data available online, however NOAA have asked not to provide it through the VSO due to fact its not of "scientific quality", however it is availble through sunpy
+    * Another example, SUVI, level 2 data available online, however NOAA have asked not to provide it through the VSO due to fact its not of "scientific quality", however it is available through sunpy

 * VSO currently has available ~83% of the data that it says it will provide

 * Propagation of errors to sunpy - how can a VSO error message become less opaque?
     * show there be a VSO dashboard to show errors, or what is down or not down.
 The VSO health status - e.g. "please check the VSO health status: `link`"
     * How to differentiate whether the search is wrong or can not be made due to server down or whether there is no actually no data available
-    * The VSO also wants to point to the issue - for example the HAO could be down and want to propagate this (i.e. its not the VSO thats the issue its another server etc)
+    * The VSO also wants to point to the issue - for example the HAO could be down and want to propagate this (i.e. its not the VSO that's the issue its another server etc)
     * VSO also wants to provide an easy machine readable health report that checks every hour or so.
     * Future version of Fido could first check the health status of the VSO before going to query
         * however this would be a challenge as you build the query before you know what provider you are pinging